Jay-Martinez-Cloud/Ex2-CloudFormation/README.md

 # Ex2-CloudFormation
-Creating an S3 bucket using CloudFormation
+Creating an S3 bucket and VPC using CloudFormation Please find YAML files